xpack/web-jekyll/pages/core/xpm/files/package-json.md

 To shorten the paths, a number of the initial levels are skipped (`skip`).

-After the archive is unpacked, links are created in `xpacks/.bin` to each binary.
-These links are defined in the `bin` section.
+When installing packages as dependencies of an xPack, after the archive is unpacked, links to each binaries defined in the `bin` section are created in the `xpacks/.bin` folder.
 On Windows, where soft links to files are problematic, `.cmd` stubs are created.